-BMW and Mercedes-Benz, two major players from Germany’s automotive sector, announced in March that they won’t have a presence at the 2019 North American International Auto Show in Detroit.
-Now Audi, another automaker giant from the country joins its two other German luxury rivals by skipping the 2019 Detroit Auto Show.
+BMW and Mercedes-Benz, two major players in Germany’s automotive sector, announced in March that they wouldn’t have a presence at the 2019 North American International Auto Show in Detroit.
+Now Audi, another country automaker giant, joins its two other German luxury rivals by skipping the 2019 Detroit Auto Show.

 For 2019, we have decided that we will not participate in North America International Auto Show.
 We will continue to evaluate auto shows on a case-by-case basis relative to the timing of our product introductions and the value the show brings from a media and consumer perspective. – An official statement by the car makers.

-Over the last few years, Detroit auto show has received a lot of scrutiny from both members of the media and automaker executives for its timing.
+Over the last few years, the Detroit auto show has received much scrutiny from both media members and automaker executives for its timing.
 The electronics show is drawing bigger crowds, from product reveals from automakers that would have waited for the Detroit show.